cloudfoundry-incubator/quarks-job/README.md

 Errands are run manually by the user.
 They are created by setting `trigger.strategy: manual`.

-After the `ExtendedJob` is created, run an errand by editing and applying the manifest, i.e. via `k edit errand1` and change `trigger.strategy: manual` to `trigger.strategy: now`.
-A `kubectl patch` is also a good way to trigger this type of `ExtendedJob`.
+After the `QuarksJob` is created, run an errand by editing and applying the manifest, i.e. via `k edit errand1` and change `trigger.strategy: manual` to `trigger.strategy: now`.
+A `kubectl patch` is also a good way to trigger this type of `QuarksJob`.

 After completion, this value is reset to `manual`.

-Look [here](https://github.com/cloudfoundry-incubator/quarks-job/blob/master/docs/examples/exjob_errand.yaml) for a full example of an errand.
+Look [here](https://github.com/cloudfoundry-incubator/quarks-job/blob/master/docs/examples/qjob_errand.yaml) for a full example of an errand.

 ### One-Off Jobs / Auto-Errands